dimo414/php-auth/UserManager/README.txt

 	If the user on the connection passed to MySQLUserManager has CREATE permission, you can call 'createTable()', this will execute the create command and construct the necessary table.
 Alternatively, you can call 'echo createTableString()' to get the command to execute it manually.

 	MySQLUserManager cannot predict what data you may want to search by.
-Looking up by username and id are fast with the default command, but if you extend the class (more below) be aware that lookupAttribute() is only efficent when run against properly indexed data.
-Therefore you should modify the table or the CREATE instruction as necessary - a decent rule of thumb would be to index any colum you intend to search by, but MySQLUserManager does not eliminate the need for good database design.
+Looking up by username and id are fast with the default command, but if you extend the class (more below) be aware that lookupAttribute() is only efficient when run against properly indexed data.
+Therefore you should modify the table or the CREATE instruction as necessary - a decent rule of thumb would be to index any column you intend to search by, but MySQLUserManager does not eliminate the need for good database design.

 CREATING USERS
   There are two different ways to create and manage your website's users.
 The first is through the built in manageUsers() function and the second is manually, with addUser(), modifyUser(), and deleteUser().